tiagorangel2011/tryp-gpt/README.md

 * Get AQI
 * Get currency exchange
 * About Tryp
-* Web browsing: news, forecast and search
+* Web browsing: news, forecast, search and local time

 ### How to deploy
 1. Start by choosing your plugin server.
 Choose wisely.